Web Analytics Made Easy - Statcounter

 Where Do Palm Trees Come From?

-It's the true dividing point.
+TEMPERATURE is the true dividing point.

 How sensitive a palm is to low temperatures made a difference for where palm trees originally came from.
 Figured by the lowest temperatures in an area during typical years.